 - 70-80% of users skip paid ads

-- Organic traffic has higher conversion rates
+- Organic traffic converts at higher rates than paid

-- No per-click cost
+- No per-click cost, so margins stay intact

 E-commerce SEO Challenges